department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-discovery.md

 **Describe the purpose of the content you want to manage from the CMS.**

 **Does it already exist on another platform?
-Provide some links, to the source platform (like a mardown file) and/or to the front end.**
+If yes, provide links to the source platform (e.g. markdown file) and/or to the front end.**

 **How many pages or pieces of content do you expect to manage from the CMS for your product?**

+**Will any of the content need to be served as a part of authenticated experience?**

 ## Content ops & governance